Online right to work checks

 You will need to include the following declaration ‘Date on which this visual right to work check was made’, signed and dated by yourself with the document.

-Both copies should be forwarded to your HR Co-ordinator as part of a recruitment process or uploaded to Stonefish under the Hourly Paid Worker Process.
+A copy of the online right to work check and declaration (including a copy of the passport if applicable, as above) should be forwarded to your HR Co-ordinator as part of a recruitment process or uploaded to Stonefish under the Hourly Paid Worker Process.
 Your HR Co-ordinator will then upload these documents to iTrent under the individual’s record.

 It is important that you confidentially destroy/delete the right to work documentation once it has been forwarded to HR.